amplia-iiot/oda-docs/content/infrastructure/comms.md

 The IEC104 protocol is used to connect to a SCADA third-system that implements an IEC 104 master (client).

 It can be used to recollect data from a device and also to send data to an external SCADA system.

+### HTTP

+The HTTP protocol is used to make HTTP requests (post, put, get and delete).

+It can be used to make calls to REST APIs.